The

 Department.
 The Department requested that LCVMA take over this responsibility

 in 1991.
-This is not a profit-oriented service, but rather just
+This was not a profit-oriented service, but rather just

-a service that removes a burden from the government.
+a service that removed a burden from the government.

 Provide